Grid computing software developer Incredibuild raises $140M

 Incredibuild has competition in Hypernet Labs, which is developing a platform-agnostic framework called Galileo that promises to expedite code deployment for compute-intensive work.
 Anyscale also provides a serverless suite that allows developers to build, deploy, and manage distributed apps.

-But Incredibuild claims that over 200,000 users at more than 2,000 companies use its platform, including Microsoft, Amazon, Disney, Epic Games, and Nintendo.
+But 95-employee Incredibuild claims that over 200,000 users at more than 2,000 companies use its platform, including Microsoft, Amazon, Disney, Epic Games, and Nintendo.
 Video game developer Turn 10 Studios taps Incredibuild to accelerate builds, rendering from 3DS Max, code analysis, and other tasks during the development of Forza 5.
 And CryEngine and Unreal Engine feature built-in support for build acceleration via Incredibuild.

 CEO Tami Mazel Shachar says that Incredibuild has been profitable since day one and experienced a 55% increase in revenue over the past year.
 “In fiercely competitive markets, top quality frequent releases are vital,” Shachar added.
 “With the new funding, Incredibuild is poised to expand the market opportunity enabling companies to maintain their competitive edge.
 With cloud adoption paramount, we plan to further scale and evolve our software development acceleration platform for development teams and release managers in verticals such as finance, gaming, and the growing augmented reality and virtual reality markets.”